KyawHtay/AnagramFinderApp/README.md

 "please", "asleep" and "sapele" are anagrams (3 occurrences) -> It should return this list

-On top of finding the largest set of anagrams, please write methods to find:
+On top of finding the largest set of anagrams,

 - A count of words for each letter prefixed with that character from A-Z.

-- Find the word with the largest number of distinct characters.
+- It finds the word with the largest number of distinct characters.